ib-ruby/simple-monitor/README.md

 **Base Szenario:** Some trading approach is performed on a remote system.
 There is at least a reverse-ssh tunnel enabling basic administrative operations.
 One can establish a remote `tmux`-session, one window is starting the `simple_monitor`, one runs an `elinks`-session displaying the output.

-The monitor is realized with 500 lines of code using __`IB-Ruby`__ and the camping micro-web-framework.
+The monitor is realized using __`IB-Ruby`__ and the camping micro-web-framework.
 It generates pure HTML and uses CSS, thus providing an overview on every browser, including text-based ones, like `elinks`.
 Avoids JavaScript.

 First an overview of any Portfolio-Position in every Account is displayed (only F&F-Accounts).
 You can select all Accounts.
 Basic information, such as *NetLiquidation*, the used *Margin* and *Available Cash*  are shown.
 All Portfolio-Positions  (Contracts) are displayed.